 The capital was occupied in November 1916 by the German and Bulgarian troops under the command of General Mackensen.
 The government and the royal family were forced to move to Iasi, the biggest city in Moldavia, which became overcrowded with refugees and wounded soldiers.

 The Romanian army, with the help of the French Mission, was reorganized and obtained important victories in 1917.
 It succeeded in freeing Bucharest in the autumn of 1918.
 Both the army and the civil population suffered tremendous shortages and losses in the war years.
 The number of victims is estimated at around 300,000 deaths from the army lines and over 700.000 civilians, many from typhoid fever.
 (Source: historia.ro)

-On March 27, 1918, the Country Council of Basarabia voted in favor of the union with Romania.
+On March 27, 1918, the Country Council of Basarabia voted in favor of the unification with Romania.
 It was one of the few major successes Romania had obtained in the Great War up to that point.
 Basarabia had declared its independence from Russia a few months before, in January 1918.
 It was the first of the historical Romanian provinces that united with the Kingdom of Romania.

-Celebrated today as Romania’s National Day, the 1st of December remains in the history of the country the Unification Day.
+Celebrated today as Romania’s National Day, the 1st of December is known in Romanian history as the Unification Day.
 On this date, in 1918, more than 100,000 people and 1,228 delegates were present in the citadel of Alba Iulia.
 The National Assembly adopted the resolution of the long-awaited union of Transylvania, including the regions of Banat, Crisana, Maramures, with the Romanian Kingdom.

 Only a few days before, on November 28, the General Congress of Bucovina had decided as well the unification with Romania.

 A new Constitution of Romania was adopted on March 23, 1923.
 It was considered one of the most liberal and democratic in Europe of the time.
 Adapted to the post-war realities, the Constitution guaranteed equal rights and freedoms for all citizens no matter their religion, ethnic origin, or language and granted the right to vote for all adult men.